Who Wants to Be a Millionaire? (Australian game show): Lifelines

-Hot Seat (2009-2023)
+Hot Seat (2009–2023, 2026-present)

-An abbreviated format of the show, Millionaire Hot Seat aired on weeknights between April 2009 and November 2023.
+An abbreviated format of the show, Millionaire Hot Seat aired on weeknights on the Nine Network between April 2009 and November 2023.
 Like the original Millionaire, it was also hosted by Eddie McGuire.

+A revival began airing on Network 10 on 2 February 2026.
+It is hosted by actress Rebecca Gibney.

 Notable contestants

 Celebrities

 Six celebrity contestants competed on a live episode of Millionaire on 17 July 2000: swimmer Nicole Livingstone (née Stevenson), actress Rachel Griffiths, television presenter Kerri-Anne Kennerley, English-Australian musician Red Symons (who lost on the $500,000 question), Irish-Australian comedian Jimeoin, and former Geelong AFL player-turned-commentator Sam Newman.
 On this particular episode, half of the contestants' totals were donated to charity while the other half was given to six at-home players.
 A total of $286,000 was raised during that episode, which was the first time in history that a live episode of Millionaire had aired anywhere in the world.

 Other celebrity contestants to have competed on the show included: